Tecnativa/docker-duplicity/README.md

 [postgresql]: https://www.postgresql.org/
 [tzdata]: https://pkgs.alpinelinux.org/package/edge/main/aarch64/tzdata

+## Tags

+Each of the images mentioned above are tagged with `:latest`, referring to the latest _tagged_ version in git, and `:egde`, referring to the latest version in the `master` branch.
+Each individual git released version is also tagged (e.g. `:v0.1.0`)

 ## Development

 All the dependencies you need to develop this project (apart from Docker itself) are